9 persons - May 9 to May 16

 Tickets :

-Depart Granada expect a 4 hrs 30min drive to Alicante
+Depart Granada expect a 3.5 hrs to 4 hours

 A brief walk through the Mercado Central and the Silk Exchange (La Lonja de la Seda), a UNESCO World Heritage Site built between 1482 and 1548, the finest secular Gothic building in Spain.